nhsconnect/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

 ## Use case ##

-This API is used to amend the Description or Comment, or Cancellation Reason where applicable, of a patient's future appointment, obtained via use of either Retrieve a Patient's Appointments, or Read an Appointment APIs.
-Any appointment, ie irrespective of booking organisation, can be amended by a consuming organisation participating with the appointment hosting organisation in a GP Connect deployment.
+This API is used to amend the `description` or `comment` fields of a patient's future appointment, obtained via either the [Retrieve a patient's appointments](appointments_use_case_retrieve_a_patients_appointments.html), or [Read an appointment](appointments_use_case_read_an_appointment.html) APIs.
+Any appointment irrespective of booking organisation can be amended by a consuming organisation participating with the appointment hosting organisation in a GP Connect deployment.

 The typical flow to amend an appointment is:

  1. Search by `NHS Number` for, or otherwise obtain, a `Patient` resource.
  2. Search for `Appointment` resources for the `Patient` resource.
  3. Choose an `Appointment` resource and update its `description` and/or `comment`.

-If the appointment has been cancelled then the `cancellation reason` may also be updated.
+Amending a cancelled appointment is NOT supported.

 {% include important.html content="The Appointment Management capability pack is aimed at administration of a patient's appointments.
 As a result of information governance (IG) requirements, the amend appointments capability has been restricted to future appointments.
 More details are available on the [Design decisions](appointments_design.html#viewing-and-amending-booked-appointments) page." %}